-What Was Local Motors and The 3D-Printed Olli Shuttle?
+What Was Local Motors & The 3D-Printed Olli Shuttle?

 Local Motors was an American automobile manufacturing company founded in 2007 by John B. Rogers Jr. and was based out of Phoenix, Arizona.
 Local Motors were known for open-source motor vehicle designs, cutting-edge expertise in 3D-printing cars, and impressive self-driving vehicle technology.